dashabushik1/Selenium-WebDriver-TestNG-Framework/README.md

 # Web Automation using Selenium Java

 ****
-The object of testing is the Book Store Application test application (https://demoqa.com/books).
+The object of testing is the model.Book Store Application test application (https://demoqa.com/books).
 API of the test application - https://demoqa.com/swagger/.

 ### **Prerequisites**